-The analog mixer can be used to route the analog input selected for the ADC (MICIN or AUX) through an analog volume control and then mix it with the audio DAC output.
-The analog mixer feature is available only if single-ended MICIN or AUX is selected as the input to the ADC, not when the ADC input is configured in fully-differential mode.
-This feature is available even if the ADC and DAC are powered down.
+The analog mixer can be used to route the analog input selected (MICIN or AUX) through an analog volume control and then mix it with the audio DAC output.
+The analog mixer feature is available only if single-ended MICIN or AUX is selected as the input.
+This feature is available even if the DAC is powered down.
 The analog volume control in this path has a gain range from 12 dB to -34.5 dB in 0.5-dB steps plus mute and includes soft-stepping logic.
-The internal oscillator is used for soft-stepping whenever the ADC and DAC are powered down.
+The internal oscillator is used for soft-stepping whenever the DAC is powered down.